Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Arbitration Battlefield: The Palm Harbor Roof Claim Dispute

 In the quiet suburban neighborhood of Palm Harbor, Florida 34682, an insurance arbitration dispute simmered beneath the sunny façade.
-It was early 2023 when Jack Moreno, a retired teacher, discovered the damage to his roof following a fierce February storm.
+It was early 2023 when the claimant, a retired teacher, discovered the damage to his roof following a fierce February storm.
 Water stains appeared on his ceiling, and several shingles had blown off in the gusty winds.
 Jack promptly filed a claim with Seaside Mutual Insurance for $18,500 to repair the damages and prevent further deterioration.

 Seaside Mutual assigned an adjuster who visited the property in late February.
 After inspection, the insurer offered a settlement of just $7,800, citing pre-existing wear and "normal maintenance neglect" as reasons to deny full coverage.
 Jack firmly disagreed, convinced the storm was the sole cause of the damage.
 After several failed negotiation attempts over the next two months, Jack’s frustration led him to demand arbitration in May 2023.